epsilon-phase/PyKanban/docs/starting_out.rst

 Category Editing
 ----------------

-Categories are able to have foreground and background colors assigned to them, in order to make the items more distinct in the UI.
+Categories are able to have an icon and foreground and background colors assigned to them, in order to make the items more distinct in the UI.
 Once set they can be cleared.
+Icons are stored in the save file, so they should not need to be present after setting them.

 Example: Managing tasks for this project